The Saiyan Arc is seventh arc in the Dragon Ball manga and the first arc in the Dragon Ball Z TV adaptation.

 - Physical God:

-- Kaio, the god of the galaxy and Goku's martial arts master for the arc.
+- Kaio/King Kai, the god of the galaxy and Goku's martial arts master for the arc.
 Until the Buu arc, we didn't know of any gods above him.
-On top of his magical abilities and duties he's very strong himself (Weekly Jump gave him a power level of 3,500, higher than any of the heroes except Goku; and he should be able to use Kaio-Ken x2 to boost that to 7,000).
-There's also King Yama, who judges the dead.
-Despite his enormously important role, in raw physical power he's only between Kaio and Raditz.
+On top of his magical abilities and duties, he's very strong himself (Weekly Jump gave him a power level of 3,500, higher than any of the heroes except Goku; and he should be able to use Kaio-Ken x2 to boost that to 7,000).
+There's also King Yemma, who judges the dead.
+Despite his enormously important role, in raw physical power, he's only between Kaio/King Kai and Raditz.
 Kami, Korin, and Popo also make appearances.

-- Vegeta is described as the strongest being in the universe, the strongest warrior of the strongest warrior race, and Kaio freely admits that he's stronger than him.
+- Vegeta is described as the strongest being in the universe, the strongest warrior of the strongest warrior race, and Kaio/King Kai freely admits that he's stronger than him.
 He claims to be able to destroy a planet ,note as well as shrugging off Goku's Kamehameha which overpowered one of his own planet-destroying blasts.
 He also shakes the entire Earth just by powering up, causing storms to break out and mountains to crumble around him.
 It takes Goku surpassing the highest Physical God known in base and the heroes hitting him with numerous overpowered divine techniques to have the slightest chance at beating him.

 - Readings Are Off the Scale: The saga features the inspiration for the trope when Goku confronts Nappa.
 Happens again when Goku faces off against Vegeta - Bulma from the Kame House uses the scouter to get an idea how strong both of them are, but the scouter ends up blowing up.

-- "Shaggy Dog" Story: For Yamcha, Tien and Chaozu.
+- "Shaggy Dog" Story: For Yamcha, Tien and Chiaotzu.
 They train hard to help combat the Saiyans but Yamcha winds up dying before even facing Nappa or Vegeta to a surprise attack from cannon fodder.
-Chaozu blows himself up in a Senseless Sacrifice against Nappa and Tien winds up killing himself using his ultimate attack against Nappa that doesn't do anything.
+Chiaotzu blows himself up in a Senseless Sacrifice against Nappa and Tien winds up killing himself using his ultimate attack against Nappa that doesn't do anything.